wpcodefactory/ajax-product-search-woocommerce/readme.txt

 == Screenshots ==

 1. Search products using an Autocomplete feature
+2. Choose to turn on/off the plugin by its own panel on admin
-2. Customize all texts that will be displayed on search input
+3. Customize all texts that will be displayed on search input
+4. Saves results in cache improving search speed and saving bandwidth

 == Changelog ==

+= 1.0.1 - 07/03/2016 =
+* New screenshots
+* Better plugin description

 = 1.0.0 - 02/03/2016 =
 * Initial Release.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
-This is the first release of the plugin.
+New screenshots and better plugin description